kosmonautdnb/WatcomGL/README.md

 # Features
 - Header Compatible With OpenGL
-- More performant than the early OSMesa (the original OpenGL)
+- More Performant Than The Early OSMesa (The Original OpenGL)
 - MIT License For Ease Of Use
 - Vesa2.0 Calls For 32Bit Graphics Modes
 - Optional Fallback To VGA Mode With 320x200 And 8192 Simulated Colors